brad-cooley/brad-cooley/README.md

 ### A passionate software engineer, data engineer, and data scientist originally from Colorado

-💼 I’m currently working as a Data Engineer at [Steelcase](https://www.steelcase.com/) in Grand Rapids, MI.
+💼 I’m currently working as a Software Developer at [MichiganLabs](https://www.michiganlabs.com/) in Ada, MI.

 🎓 I graduated from [Marquette University](https://www.marquette.edu/) (Go Golden Eagles!) in May, 2021 with a B.S. in Computer Science and a B.S. in Data Science.